 Mechanical engineering technicians make thermofluid, mechanical and hydraulic systems work and keep them working.
 These technicians play key roles in many aspects of today’s highly technical environment, especially in the emerging area of green technologies.
 Learn in the classroom and in hands-on laboratories that use a mixture of actual components and computer simulations.
 Students may also focus on energy efficiency, alternative and renewable energy sources, and lean manufacturing.
-Graduates can expect to:

-Install mechanical, hydraulic and thermo-fluid systems
+Installing mechanical, hydraulic and thermo-fluid systems

-Develop and test mechanical systems
+Developing and testing mechanical systems

 Engineering Technology - Mechanical Engineering Technology graduates are eligible to complete their technical bachelor’s degree at most Ohio universities.

 The performance of the COTC Engineering Technology program is reflected through program effectiveness data.
 Program effectiveness data includes the program graduation data, enrollment data and job placement data.

 The Mech anical Engineering Technology program's enrollment for Autumn 2015 was 30 students.
 For all of 2015-2016 enrollment was 59 students.